sunlei/awesome-tools/README.md

 - [forward_auth (Caddyfile directive)](https://caddyserver.com/docs/caddyfile/directives/forward_auth)
 - [goauthentik/authentik](https://github.com/goauthentik/authentik) - The authentication glue you need.
 - [keratin/authn-server](https://github.com/keratin/authn-server) - Authentication service that keeps you in control without forcing you to be an expert in web security.
-- [keratin/authn-server](https://github.com/keratin/authn-server) - Authentication service that keeps you in control without forcing you to be an expert in web security.
 - [keycloak/keycloak](https://github.com/keycloak/keycloak) - Open Source Identity and Access Management For Modern Applications and Services
 - [logto-io/logto](https://github.com/logto-io/logto) - Logto helps you build the sign-in, auth, and user identity within minutes.
 We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign-in, for web and native apps.
 - [netlify/gotrue](https://github.com/netlify/gotrue) - An SWT based API for managing users and issuing SWT tokens